untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

 application that knows its scene (or a test); `nil` restores the default.

-When the chunks in view hold more splats than the budget leaves after the whole-buffer entities' visible counts are reserved, every visible chunk is granted a quota — the same fraction of its splats for every chunk, `floor(scale × count)` with `scale = (0.98 × budget − reserved) / requested` — and the fused pass reads only the first `quota` records of the chunk.
-The bake orders each chunk by importance (opacity × size), so a quota is a continuous level of detail: the splats that matter least go first.
+When the chunks in view hold more splats than the budget leaves after the whole-buffer entities' visible counts are reserved, every visible chunk is granted a quota **weighted by its screen area**: the frame picks one density cap `d` — splats per unit of screen area, a chunk filling the view having area 1 — and grants each chunk `min(count, floor(d × area))`, with `d` solved on the GPU so that the quotas stay within the room the reservation leaves (`0.98 × budget − reserved`).
+A chunk sparser than the cap — near, large on screen — keeps all of its splats; a denser one — far, a few pixels holding thousands of splats — is cut to the cap, where the cut is least visible.
+The fused pass reads only the first `quota` records of the chunk, and the bake orders each chunk by importance (opacity × size), so a quota is a continuous level of detail: the splats that matter least go first.
+For example, with a budget of 100 and two visible chunks of 80 splats, a near one covering half the view and a far one covering half a percent of it, the cap lands at 3,600 splats per view: the near chunk keeps all 80 and the far one 18 — where the same fraction for every chunk would have kept 49 and 49.
 Two things keep the cut from popping as the camera moves:

-- **Hysteresis.** A fall of the scale — a smaller budget, a turn that brings a dense region into view — is taken at once: the set is already at its capacity, and a scale lagging above its target would grant more than the set holds and drop splats by arrival order.
-A rise — a larger budget, a turn to a sparser view — climbs by at most max(10 % of the scale, 0.05) per frame, so the chunks fade back in over several frames (about fifteen from a quarter, about seventeen from 6 %) instead of flipping the visible set.
+- **Hysteresis.** A fall of the cap — a smaller budget, a turn that brings a dense region into view — is taken at once: the set is already at its capacity, and a cap lagging above its target would grant more than the set holds and drop splats by arrival order.
+A rise — a larger budget, a turn to a sparser view — climbs by at most max(10 % of the cap, 5 % of its target) per frame, so the chunks fade back in over several frames (at most about twenty) instead of flipping the visible set.
+A frame that fits is whole at once and stays whole even when a denser chunk enters; a truncated frame that comes to fit climbs toward the density below which all but the densest 5 % of the requested splats are whole and is whole from there — the densest chunks are the smallest on screen (a sliver of a chunk just entering the guard band can be denser than every other chunk by orders of magnitude), so they do not set the step, and become whole with the cap.
+A chunked entity that got nothing (a `.ply` that filled the set) fades in the same way when room appears.
 A frame with no splat entity (a scene unload) resets the climb, so the next scene starts at its own target.
 - **The opacity band.** In a truncated chunk the last fifth of the kept ranks fade linearly toward zero opacity, so the splats a shrinking quota drops next are already nearly invisible.